-Image and Text contributed by Richa Srivastava, Mumbai
+Image and Narrative contributed by Richa Srivastava, Mumbai

 My grandmother, Sushila Sahay whom we called Nani, was born in Jila (District) Hoshangabad in 1926 in the Central Provision, now known as the state of Madhya Pradesh.
 A daughter of a Forest officer, she was brought up in Dehradun in Uttar Pradesh.
 When she was 13 years old, Nani heard that Mahatama Gandhi was visiting Mussoorie and she travelled to hear him speak.
 Heavily influenced by Gandhi’s words, she met with him and declared her wish to be involved his Ashram, the Sabarmati Ashram.
 However, Gandhi recommended that she finish her education first.
 She heard him out, but to feel associated with the movement, she began to wear only Khadi clothes, worked to uplift the Harijan groups, who were considered Untouchable in the conservative caste system of India.
 And when she finished her Bachelor’s degree, she did joined the Ashram.
 However, by then Gandhi has been assassinated.